ur5us/insomnia.rest/content/teams.md

     src: /images/screens/sharing.png
 ---

-## Sync your API workspaces between team members
+## Collaborate on APIs with your team

 Create a team, invite coworkers, and stay in sync.
 Any changes will seamlessly and securely transfer between all members,